 Thanks, Ben.
 Okay.
 I’ll miss you all!
 I ran forward.
 It wasn’t quite as fun running alone, but I was ready to make my new stranger friends proud!

 I fired up some music on my iPhone, and kept on running.
 At each mile, I was still on pace to break my PR (but not by much).

 I passed a familiar face, when I saw Marty (of Wendy and Marty), working a water station..

 As I’m running into the final mile, Wendy, sweetly and supportively comes along to jog the last bit with me.

 We come around the corner toward the finish.
-I turn up Michael Jackson’s “Man in the Mirror” in my iPod.
+I turn up Michael Jackson’s “Man in the Mirror.”
 Sing it to me, Michael!
-(I think I literally said “Sing it to me, Michael” out loud.)
-His voice played in my headphones.
-I saw that finish.
+(I think I literally said, “Sing it to me, Michael” out loud.)
+His voice played in my headphones as I ran to that finish line.